koushi/NyshakVault/Untitled.md

 # Niko

 Essentially I want to fight with a one handed lance like mounted combat using the steel defender as a mount.
-But because it is acting as my mecha armor it would essentially be taking the hits for me.
-That would be a little too OP.
+Leveraging this Niko uses a lance as his melee weapon with a shield, but sometimes an arm canon.
+Leaning in on the gravity t